PlatosTwin/LawSchoolData/docs/index.markdown

   <p></p>

-  {% include footer.html %} Analyses for the 2021/2022 cycle will commence September 1, 2021.
+  {% include footer.html %} The first plot is live for the 2021/2022 cycle; all other plots will be updated for the current cycle once
+    more data become available, likely near the end of February, 2022.

 <hr style="border: 0; height: 0; border-top: 1px solid rgba(0, 0, 0, 0.1); border-bottom: 1px solid rgba(255, 255, 255, 0.3);">